navatharaagi/AWS-Developer-Tools/README.md

 16) Under “Source Code Management”, select “AWS CodePipeline”
   - Set “AWS Region” to the region your CodePipeline S3 bucket and Pipeline are (or will be) located in
   - For “Category” select “Build”
   - Leave every other field blank or it’s default entry
+17) Under “Build Triggers” check “Poll SCM”
+  !
+In the “schedule” field, input “* * * * *” (that is five asterisks,
+  each separated by a space)
+  !
+This will have Jenkins poll AWS CodePipeline every minute
+  18) Under “Build” click on “Add build step”
+  !
+Select “Execute shell”
+  !
+In the “Command” field, type in “rake”
+  19) Under “Post Build Actions” click in “Add post-build action” !
+Select “AWS CodePipeline Publisher”
+  !
+Under “Output Locations” click “Add”
+  !
+Leave the “Location” field empty
+  20) Click “Save”